-Our youngest KIPPsters continue to outperform the national norm on the Measures of Academic Progress (MAP) test, a test administered in the fall and spring to assess academic growth over the year.
-Compared to a 50 percent national norm, 88 percent of KIPP Metro Atlanta Schools' Kindergarten students met or exceeded typical growth in reading, and 92 percent did so in math.
+Our youngest KIPPsters are far outperforming the national norm on the Measures of Academic Progress (MAP) test, which is administered in the fall and spring to assess academic growth over the year.

 View our School's Results